dalehamel/mctop-tool-example/docs/00750-bpf-deep-dive.md

 cannot be possible.

 The binary representation of 0xFF (255 decimal) is `1111 1111`.
 To test this
-theory, that most significant bit can be flipped to 0, to get `0111 1111`.
+theory, the most significant bit can be flipped to 0, to get `0111 1111`.
 Back to hexadecimal, this is 0x7F, and in decimal this is 127.
-By manually comparing the `keysize` with this mask via bitwise AND, it works and is accepted by the verifier!
+By manually comparing the `keysize` with this mask via a bitwise AND, it works and is accepted by the verifier!
 If, however, the size of the buffer is dropped to just 126, there is the familiar verifier error once again.